WIPACrepo/MQClient-NATS/README.md

 # MQClient-NATS
-A NATS Message Queue Client API (Supporting the MQClient Interface)
+A NATS Message Queue Client API with JetStream (Supporting the MQClient Interface)